IldizovNodirbek/IldizovNodirbek/README.md

 # Hi, I'm Nodirbek! 👋

-As a frontend developer and Astrum IT Academy graduate, I specialize in creating responsive, modern web applications.
-I’ve worked on several projects that showcase my skills in building interactive user interfaces, and I continue to enhance my expertise by learning advanced tools and best practices.
+I am a frontend developer passionate about crafting modern, responsive, and user-centered web applications.
+With a strong focus on clean design and intuitive user experiences, I continually explore new technologies and improve my skills by working on real-world projects and creative solutions.

 ## 🛠️ Technologies & Skills